 Editing Users in the Live App

-You can also edit user records directly from the Live App, but using an edit form view, similar to records in other objects.
+You can also edit user records directly from the Live App, but using an edit form view, similar to records in other tables.

 Delete User Roles

 To delete a user role, click on the settings icon next to the user role name.
-Then choose the "Delete" option.
+Then, choose the "Delete" option.
 This will delete the user role but will not delete the user records in that role.
-They will remain in the main Accounts object without that role.
+They will remain in the main Accounts table without that role.